findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

     // coninuet with something imporant
 ```

-By writing the benchmark function for `assert` with Go's testing capabilities
+By writing the benchmark function for `assert` with Go's testing capabilities,
 you can measure the 'weight' of the function itself.
-And by writing the
+You get the comparison
-reference benchmark where you have inline expansed the function manually, i.e.
+point by writing the reference benchmark where you have manually inline-expansed
-by hand, you get the comparison point.
-However, if you aren't interested the
+the function, i.e. by hand.
+However, if you aren't interested in the actual
-actual performance figures but just the information about successful inline
+performance figures but just the information about successful inline expansion
-expansion done by compiler, you can ask:
+done by the compiler, you can ask:

 ```
 go test -c -gcflags=-m=2 <PKG_NAME> 2>&1 | grep 'inlin'
 ```

 The `-gcflags=-m=2` gives lots of information, but we can filter only those
-lines that contains messages inlining.
-Depending about the size of the packages
+lines that contain messages inlining.
+Depending on the size of the packages
-there can be overwhelmingly lot of information where most of them aren't
+there can be an overwhelming lot of information where most of them aren't
-related to task in your hand.
+related to the task in your hand.
 You can always filter more.

 The `-gcflags` will be your programming buddy in the future.
 To get more
-information about the flags run:
+information about the flags, run:

 ```
 go build -gcflags -help